skmin-lab/unixmd/docs/source/workflow.rst

 **Line 14** determines an electronic structure calculation program and its method to obtain QM information such as energies, forces, and nonadiabatic coupling vectors.
 QM_PROG is the directory name where the QM interface package is.
 QM_METHOD is the name of the Python class specifying one of QM methods provided with that interface package.
 See :ref:`PyUNIxMD Objects <Objects QM_calculator>` for the list.

 **Line 16** determines a dynamics method you want to use.
-MDTYPE is the name of Python class specifying MQC methods.
-See :ref:`PyUNIxMD Objects <Objects MQC>` for the list.
+MDTYPE is the name of Python class specifying one of MQC methods (BOMD, Eh, SH, SHXF).
+See :ref:`PyUNIxMD Objects <Objects MQC>` for the details.

 **Line 18** sets a thermostat.
 THERMOSTAT is one of the options.
 See :ref:`PyUNIxMD Objects <Objects Thermostat>` for the list.